garrandall/popular-music-data/tracks/4-3-2-1-ll-cool-j-method-man-redman-dmx-canibus-and-master-p.md

 To the middle now remember me
 A young nigga with the gold teeth bumpin
-Keep the crowd jumpin, gotta say something UNNNNNNNNNNNNGGGGHHH, now have a Coke and a smile
+Keep the crowd jumpin, gotta say something
+Now have a Coke and a smile
 The party don't stop but it get buckwild
 Pass the Hennessey and weed, just blaze one
 See a shorty, let's play one